 Air conditioning systems are used to reduce cabin or container temperature when people, livestock, or goods are transported.

-Receiver dryer units mounted in areas subject to road spray can be particularly vulnerable to corrosion and leakage.
+AC receiver dryer units mounted in areas subject to road spray can be particularly vulnerable to corrosion and leakage.

 Refrigerant leakage from vehicle air conditioning evaporator is less common but can be difficult to detect and complex to repair because of location behind vehicle dashboard.